breatheco-de/exercise-collaborative-html-website/README.md

 **If you are an instructor or team leader:**

-This project comes with the necessary files to start working, which can be found in the following github repository: https://github.com/breatheco-de/exercise-collaborative-html-website
+This project comes with the necessary files to start working, which can be found in the following GitHub repository: https://github.com/breatheco-de/exercise-collaborative-html-website

-a) Navigate to and fork the repository in Github
+a) Navigate to and fork the repository in GitHub

 b) Invite your students or team members as collaborators to your forked repository (see the gif manual in it)